Georgia O'Keeffe: Early life and education (1887–1916)

 Hilda Belcher, The Checkered Dress, 1907, Frances Lehman Loeb Art Center at Vassar College.
 The painting is likely a portrait of Georgia O'Keeffe.
 (Note: Vassar College and the Smithsonian Institution state that the sitter is identified as O'Keeffe.
 The book A Woman on Paper: Georgia O'Keeffe by Anita Pollitzer states that the painting is a portrait of O'Keeffe.
 The Georgia O'Keeffe Museum does not say the painting is of O'Keeffe, but the record of the painting is filed in a category for Georgia O'Keeffe photographs and clippings.)

 Georgia O'Keeffe was born on November 15, 1887, in a farmhouse in the town of Sun Prairie, Wisconsin.
 Her parents, Francis Calyxtus O'Keeffe and Ida (Totto) O'Keeffe, were dairy farmers.
 Her father was of Irish descent.
 Her mother's father, George Victor Totto, for whom O'Keeffe was named, was a Hungarian count who came to the United States in 1848.

 O'Keeffe was the second of seven children.
 She attended Town Hall School in Sun Prairie.
 By age 10, she had decided to become an artist.
 With her sisters, Ida and Anita, she received art instruction from local watercolorist Sara Mann.
 O'Keeffe attended high school at Sacred Heart Academy in Madison, Wisconsin, as a boarder between 1901 and 1902.
 In late 1902, the O'Keeffes moved from Wisconsin to the close-knit neighborhood of Peacock Hill in Williamsburg, Virginia, where O'Keeffe's father started a business making rusticated cast concrete block in anticipation of a demand for the block in the Virginia Peninsula building trade, but the demand never materialized.
 O'Keeffe stayed in Wisconsin attending Madison Central High School until joining her family in Virginia in 1903.
 She completed high school as a boarder at Chatham Episcopal Institute in Virginia (now Chatham Hall), graduating in 1905.
 At Chatham, she was a member of Kappa Delta sorority.
+Her development towards art had taken place during a movement called "New Woman", which focused on educational and professional opportunity expansion for women in the early twentieth century.

 O'Keeffe taught and headed the art department at West Texas State Normal College, watching over her youngest sibling, Claudia, at her mother's request.
 In 1917, she visited her brother, Alexis, at a military camp in Texas before he shipped out for Europe during World War I. While there, she created the painting The Flag, which expressed her anxiety and depression about the war.